umbraco/UmbracoDocs/Documentation/Reference/Api/Base/HelloWorld.md

 So here we have a simple static string called "Hello" which will return the string  "Hello World".
 Now let's get this hooked up to /base.

 Copy the projects .dll to your umbraco /Bin folder - In this sample the DLL is called BaseTest.dll.

-Automatically hook-up
+###Automatic registration using Attributes

-Because we used the Attributes "RestExtension" and "RestExtensionMethod" umbraco is smart enough (since version ...  #doesanyoneknow?) to hook up the methods automatically.
+Because we used the Attributes "RestExtension" and "RestExtensionMethod" umbraco is smart enough (since version 4.5) to hook up the methods automatically.
 After coping the dll file to your umbraco bin folder, try calling the url /Base/myAlias/Hello.
 You will get the response: "Hello World".

-###Hook up by configuration
+###Registration by configuration
 If you prefer the config files instead of the Attributes, you can change the restExtensions.config file.

 Open the /config/restExtensions.config in notepad, we will now register this method in /base.